TartanLlama/tartanllama.github.io/_drafts/initialization-is-bonkers.md

 #### Back to our original example

-The real reason for the result of our original example is that the behaviours of `foo` and `bar` are changed by the different location of `=default` on their constructors.
+Now we have the necessary knowledge to understand what's going on in my original example.
+Essentially, the behaviours of `foo` and `bar` are changed by the different location of `=default` on their constructors.
 Again, the relevant standards passages are down at the bottom of the page if you want them, but the jist is this:

-Since the constructor for `foo` is defaulted on its first declaration, it is not technically *user-provided* (don't worry about what this term means for now).
-The constructor for `bar`, conversely, is only defaulted at its definition, which makes it user-provided.
+Since the constructor for `foo` is defaulted on its first declaration, it is not technically *user-provided* -- I'll explain what this term means shortly, just accept this standardese for now.
+The constructor for `bar`, conversely, is only defaulted at its definition, so it *is* user-provided.
 Put another way, if you don't want your constructor to be user-provided, be sure to write `=default` when you declare it rather than define it like that elsewhere.
-This rule makes sense when you think about it: without having access to the definition of a constructor, a translation unit can't know if your constructor is going to be a simple compiler-generated one, or if it's going to send a telegram to the Moon to retrieve some data.
+This rule makes sense when you think about it: without having access to the definition of a constructor, a translation unit can't know if it is going to be a simple compiler-generated one, or if it's going to send a telegram to the Moon to retrieve some data and block until it gets a response.

 The default constructor being user-provided has a few consequences for the class type.
-For example, you can't default-initialize a const-qualified object if it lacks a user-provided constructor:
+For example, you can't default-initialize a const-qualified object if it lacks a user-provided constructor, the notion being that if the object should only be set once, it better be initialised with something reasonable:

 {% highlight cpp %}
-const int my_int;            //ill-formed, no user-provided constructor const std::string my_string; //well-formed, has a user-providedded constructor
+const int my_int;            //ill-formed, no user-provided constructor const std::string my_string; //well-formed, has a user-provided constructor

-const foo my_foo; //ill-formed, no user-provided constructor const bar my_bar; //well-formed, has a user-providedded constructor
+const foo my_foo; //ill-formed, no user-provided constructor const bar my_bar; //well-formed, has a user-provide-dded constructor
 {% endhighlight %}

 Additionally, in order to be [trivial](http://en.cppreference.com/w/cpp/concept/TrivialType) (and therefore [POD](http://en.cppreference.com/w/cpp/concept/PODType)) or an [aggregate](http://en.cppreference.com/w/cpp/language/aggregate_initialization), a class must have no user-provided constructors.
 Don't worry if you don't know those terms, it suffices to know that whether your constructors are user-provided or not modifies some of the restrictions of what you can do with that class and how it acts.

 For our first example, however, we're interested in how user-provided constructors interact with initialization rules.
-The relevant standards passages mandate that in this case that the type with the user-provided constructor is default-initialized and the type without is zero-initialized.
-Default-initialization for `bar` leaves `b` uninitialized, whereas zero-initialization sets `a` in `foo` to `0`.
-This is a very subtle distiction which has inadvertantly changed our program from executing safely to summoning nasal demons/eating your cat/ordering pizza/your favourite undefined behaviour metaphor.
+The language mandates that the type without the user-provided constructor is value-initialized and the type with is default-initialized.
+Zero-initialization for `foo` gives `a` the value `0`, whereas zero-initialization does not initialize `b` in `bar` at all, giving us undefined behaviour if we attempt to read it.
+This is a very subtle distinction which has inadvertently changed our program from executing safely to summoning nasal demons/eating your cat/ordering pizza/your favourite undefined behaviour metaphor.

-Fortunately, there's a simple solution: **initialize your variables.**
+Fortunately, there's a simple solution.
+At the risk of repeating advice which has been given many times before, **initialize your variables.**

 <b style="font-size:34px;">Seriously.</b>